Aeurias/NadeshikoSlimeVR/README.md

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-4-TP4056/5.jpg"  alt="5"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-4-TP4056/6.jpg"  alt="6"/>

-If you know how to flush solder and get good connection, then you can skip on using the excess pins.
+Again, if you know how to flush solder and get good connection, then you can skip on using the excess pins.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-4-TP4056/0.jpg"  alt="0"/>

 #### Step 5 -  We now add a JST 2-Pin for the battery connection.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-5-2Pin/1.jpg"  alt="1"/>

-First place it in the correct position and orientation as shown on the PCB:
+First, place it in the correct position and orientation as shown on the PCB:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-5-2Pin/2mono.jpg"  alt="2"/>

 Then keep it in place with a helper: